Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2>💪 Strengths of an Enneagram 8</h2>

 One of the critical strengths of Type 8 is its ability to take action.
 They are decisive and confident in their decisions and do not fear taking risks.
-Many 8s live by the motto "move fast and break things."
-8s would probably say that they are strong enough to handle any negative consequences that result from one of their mistakes.
+Many 8s live by the motto, "Move fast and break things."
+8s are likely strong enough to handle any negative consequences that result from one of their mistakes.
 8s have a natural charisma and often can rally others around a cause or goal.
 Additionally, Type 8's can often see the big picture and think strategically.

 <h3>Situations where 8s thrive</h3>
 <ul>